Why study this course

 In years two to five you will be based in the School of Dentistry.
 As you become more experienced in your fourth and fifth year, you will spend time away from the Dental School in primary care settings for a period of around five weeks.

 In year two onwards you will be based in the School of Dentistry.
-Initially in year two you will develop your clinical skills and knowledge through a variety of lectures, seminars and simulated clinical activities.
-Under close supervision you will see your first patient and from then on you will have patients allocated to you to manage and treat.
+Initially in year two you will develop your clinical skills and knowledge through a variety of lectures, seminars and simulated clinical activities undertaken in our pre-clinical laboratory.
+Under close supervision you will see your first patient, and from then on you will be allocated more patients to manage and treat going forward in your training.

 To underpin this you will need to understand the basics of disease including those that affect the dento-facial area, their management and prevention along with the diagnostic tools required for clinical practice.
 Fundamental to clinical practice is the requirement to work professionally and ethically and be able to communicate effectively to patients and staff.
 These essential skills are explored in detail at many points during the course through innovative and exciting interactive sessions.

 In year three you will continue to develop your clinical skills and knowledge through a variety of lectures, seminars and simulated clinical activities.
-In addition, you will further enhance your ability to manage and treat patients.
+In addition, you will further enhance your ability to manage and treat patients in the clinic.

 You will continue to understand the basics of disease including those that affect the dento-facial area, their management and prevention along with the diagnostic tools required for clinical practice.